AGENDA 2030 IMPLEMENTATION

 Wednesday, 15 July 2020

-Additionally, the SDG Focal Points of each Ministry teamed up in an inter-ministerial working group co-chaired by the Austrian Federal Chancellery and the Ministry of European and International Affairs – with particular involvement of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the Federal Ministry of Digital and Economic Affairs and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection.
+Additionally, the SDG Focal Points of each ministry teamed up in an inter-ministerial working group, called IMAG, co-chaired by the Austrian Federal Chancellery and the Ministry of European and International Affairs – with particular involvement of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the Federal Ministry of Digital and Economic Affairs and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection.
 This working group accelerates information sharing on the Agenda 2030 and provides guidance on national reporting.
 Moreover, it coordinates reporting at the federal level on the implementation of the 2030 Agenda.

 In March 2017, the working group published the Outline 2016 - Contributions to the implementation of the 2030 Agenda for Sustainable Development by the Austrian Federal Ministries (German).
-The Outline 2016 provided information on the general approach taken, the national policy processes and on the international dimension of the SDG implementation in Austria.
-It provided a basis for further discussions with Parliament, civil society and other stakeholders.
+The Outline 2016 provided information on the general approach taken, the national policy processes and on the international dimension of the SDG implementation in Austria as well as a basis for further discussions with Parliament, civil society and other stakeholders.

 Austrian Federal Chancellery and the Federal Ministry of European and International Affairs

-All ministries are closely involved, VNR preparations with special involvement of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the Federal Ministry of Digital and Economic Affairs and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection in the then VNR drafting group and now in a steering group to the IMAG.
+All ministries are closely involved, with special involvement of the Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation and Technology, the Federal Ministry of Digital and Economic Affairs and the Federal Ministry of Social Affairs, Health, Care and Consumer Protection in the then VNR drafting group and now in a steering group to the IMAG.

 Federal Ministry of European and International Affairs: VII.firstname.lastname@example.org